John Deere Capital Corporation Safe Harbor Statement Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995:

-Net income attributable to John Deere Capital Corporation was $93.3 million for the first quarter, compared with $83.8 million last year.
-Results improved for the quarter primarily due to growth in the credit portfolio and a lower provision for credit losses, partially offset by higher selling, administrative and general expenses.
+Net income attributable to John Deere Capital Corporation was $98.5 million for the third quarter and $270.2 million year to date, compared with $100.5 million and $270.1 million for the respective periods last year.
+Results were lower for the quarter primarily due to higher selling, administrative and general expenses and narrower financing spreads, partially offset by growth in the credit portfolio.
+Nine-month results were approximately the same as last year primarily due to growth in the credit portfolio and a lower provision for credit losses, mostly offset by higher selling, administrative and general expenses and narrower financing spreads.

 Statements under "Company Outlook & Summary," "Market Conditions & Outlook," and other forward-looking statements herein that relate to future events, expectations, trends and operating periods involve certain factors that are subject to change, and important risks and uncertainties that could cause actual results to differ materially.
 Some of these risks and uncertainties could affect particular lines of business, while others could affect all of the company's businesses.